 (Prince-Pückler-Park Bad Muskau Foundation)

 The Pückler Society is committed to the research and preservation of historical gardens.
 It is an interest group of garden lovers, art and garden historians and gardeners.
-The legacy of the great landscape designer Pückler in Muskau, Babelsberg and Branitz is very close to the Society’s heart.
+The legacy of the great landscape designer Pückler in Muskau, Babelsberg and Branitz is dear to the Society’s heart, as are the European gardens beyond the eastern borders of Germany.
+Cooperation Agreement since 2017

 (Brandenburg Cultural Foundation Cottbus-Frankfurt/Oder)

 The Brandenburg Cultural Foundation Cottbus-Frankfurt (Oder) aims to foster art and culture by running the Cottbus State Theatre as a multi-disciplinary theatre and the Brandenburg Art Collections Cottbus (from 2008 dkw.
 Kunstmuseum Dieselkraftwerk).
-Since 2003, a successful cooperation with the Cottbus State Theatre has taken place in Branitzer Park to present the repertoire of the theatre for the coming season.
+Since 2003, the annual opening concert of the Cottbus State Theatre has taken place in Branitzer Park.
+Cooperation Agreement since 2017

 (City Marketing and Tourism Association Cottbus)